-As a Duke FinTech student, you'll gain a strong grasp of fundamental skills, as well as the business, policy, and ethical considerations of developing and deploying financial technology.
+As a Duke FinTech master's student, you'll gain a strong grasp of fundamental skills of financial engineering, as well as learn the business, policy, and ethical dimensions of developing and deploying financial technology.

 The degree can be completed full-time on-campus in 3 semesters and online part-time in 5 semesters.

-“With outstanding faculty from engineering, law, economics and business, the Duke Master’s in FinTech is developing professionals with the skills to lead the next generation of innovation.”
+“With outstanding faculty from engineering, law, economics and business, the Duke FinTech Master of Engineering program is developing professionals with the skills to lead the next generation of innovation.”

 Potential Career Paths

-Graduates of this degree program will be well-prepared to start careers in:
+Graduates will be well-prepared to start careers in:

 - Wealth management and trading

 - Quantitative trading and analysis

 - Digital currencies, such as stable coins and cryptocurrencies